connectomicslab/connectomemapper3/docs/usage.rst

 Commandline Usage
 ***********************

 ``Connectome Mapper 3`` is distributed as a BIDS App which adopts the :abbr:`BIDS (Brain Imaging Data Structure)` standard for data organization and takes as principal input the path of the dataset that is to be processed.
 The input dataset is required to be in valid `BIDS` format, and it must include at least a T1w or MPRAGE structural image and a DWI and/or resting-state fMRI image.
-See :ref:`CMP3 and the BIDS format` page that provides links for more information about BIDS and BIDS-Apps as well as an example dataset organization and naming.
+See :ref:`cmpbids` page that provides links for more information about BIDS and BIDS-Apps as well as an example for dataset organization and naming.

 Commandline Arguments
 =============================